 The History of DBT

 Dr. Marsha Linehan was the creator of Dialectical Behavior Therapy.
-The psychologist developed the therapy method through her work with women who had attempted suicide or serious self-harm.
+She developed this therapy method through her work with women who had attempted suicide or self-harm.
 She initially treated these women with CBT but noticed it wasn’t fully effective.
+This therapy puts a huge emphasis on changing thoughts and behavior.
+And while that is a great skill, that kind of thinking did not help Dr. Linehan’s patients find acceptance.
+Unfortunately, even with months of therapy, her patients were still finding their own thoughts and behaviors as “wrong”.
+And because of it, hindered the growth of their ability to change.

 DBT Skills: Distress Tolerance and Mindfulness

 DBT skills include tools such as mindfulness and distress tolerance.
-These techniques aid in the concept of accepting the present moment.
-DBT skills range and vary in nature.
-They can include breathing exercises, mindfulness exercises, and even using temperature changing objects!
-The goal is to let go of past/future worry and bring the mind to the present.
-Exercises like this encourage us to choose to accept what is happening in the moment.
+These techniques aid in finding “acceptance” during a present “less than ideal” moment.
+These distress tolerance and mindfulness skills range and vary in nature.
+They can include mindfulness exercises (like Come to Your Senses and adult coloring books), breathing exercises (including breathing GIFs), and even using cold/heat!
+The goal is to let go of past/future worry and bring the mind to the present by checking facts and not giving into immediate reactions.

 DBT Skills Vs. Depression and Anxiety

 DBT works through a process of learning emotional and cognitive skills.
-From there, these skills are applied to every day experiences and circumstances.
-DBT does its best to tackle difficult and distressing emotions.
-It aims to improve a person’s capacity for emotional regulation.
-In other words, it helps you with your ability to control the emotions you have, when you have them, how you experience them, and how you express them.
+After practicing them on their own, they can then be applied to those instances of intense emotion.
+DBT does its best to tackle difficult emotions.
+It allows you the ability to better control the emotions you have when you have them.
+It can also help you be more present in your reactions and how you express them.

 Let Us Help You!